 There are real sacrifices in terms of comfort, so it’s important to think through your backpacking style and sleeping preferences.
-Are you a casual weekender or fast-packing minimalist who saws off the end of your toothbrush?
+Are you a casual weekender or fastpacking minimalist who saws off the end of your toothbrush?
 Are you a back sleeper or a side sleeper?
-You can start by eyeing the shape of a bag, then check the shoulder and hip girth (listed in our table above).
-Mummy bags are some of the least spacious designs, tapering pretty heavily from the shoulders to footbox.
-On the other end of the spectrum, Nemo innovated with the spoon-shaped Nocturne, which is 64 inches in the shoulders and 60 inches in the hips, a significant 4 to 8 inches roomier than comparable bags.
-True, the added material ups the weight to over 2 pounds, but the extra ounces are worth it for some.
+You can start by eyeing the shape of a bag, then check the shoulder and hip girth (listed in our table above when available).
+But in general, mummy bags are some of the least spacious designs, tapering pretty heavily from the shoulders to footbox, which helps keep weight to a minimum.
+For a step up in roominess, rectangular bags are the way to go but will add a considerable amount of heft.

-A sleeping bag takes up a significant amount of space in your pack—along with your tent and sleeping pad (yes, we've created handy charts on backpacking tent weight, 1-person tent and shelter weight, and sleeping pad weight, too), it’s among your largest pieces of gear.
-As you might expect, premium down packs the smallest and warmer bags with more down generally have larger stuffed sizes.
+A sleeping bag takes up a significant amount of space in your pack—along with your tent and sleeping pad (yes, we've created handy charts on backpacking tent weight, one-person tent and shelter weight, and sleeping pad weight too), it’s among your largest pieces of gear.
+As you might expect, premium down packs the smallest, and warmer bags with more down generally have larger stuffed sizes.
 A big downside of synthetic insulation is that it doesn’t compress nearly as well as down.

 Listed stuffed size can be a little confusing, but all it refers to is the dimensions of the included stuff sack.
 As a result, a smaller stuffed sack does not necessarily mean one bag is more compressible than one with larger measurements.
 We provide the numbers on this list as an indication of how much space the bag will take in your pack, but you can always buy a compression sack separately to reduce its volume.